OpenBazaar/official_site/_posts/blog/2018-10-24/2018-10-24-Escrow-Smart-Contract-Specification-in-OpenBazaar.markdown

 Buyers have the option of _not_ using a moderator when making an OpenBazaar trade.
 While this isn’t recommended, it may be an acceptable risk for the buyer if the buyer trusts the seller.
 Direct or unmoderated payments come in two forms: online payments and offline payments.

 **Online direct payments** occur when the buyer knows the seller is online.
-For online payments, the buyer simply sends the funds directly to the sellers wallet after requesting an address to pay to.
+For online payments, the buyer simply sends the funds directly to the seller's wallet after requesting an address to pay to.
 These are simple, classic transfers of value from one account to another.

 **Offline payments** occur when the buyer sees that the seller is offline and is _uncertain_ whether the seller will ever come back online.
 In this case the buyer sends the funds to a 1-of-2 multisig address with one key held by the buyer and the other held by the seller.
 If the seller comes back online, they can accept the funds.
 If the seller doesn’t come back online, the buyer can reclaim the funds.